eljost/gencitations/README.md

 ## Contributing additional DOIs to dois.yaml
-(Additional) DOIs for (additional) keywords can easily be contributed by forking the repository, modifying the `dois.yaml` and opening a pull request [https://docs.github.com/en/github/collaborating-with-pull-requests/getting-started/about-collaborative-development-models](PR).
+(Additional) DOIs for (additional) keywords can easily be contributed by forking the repository, modifying `dois.yaml` and opening a pull request [PR](https://docs.github.com/en/github/collaborating-with-pull-requests/getting-started/about-collaborative-development-models).